-Just walking into your bank and taking whatever cash back credit card they offer you could be a major rip off.
-If your family spends a reasonable $25,000 annually on credit, you would earn $125 in cash with the worst cards.
-The top ranked card on my list would earn you $411 - that's more than 3x the cash - big difference, eh?
+For example, if your family spends a reasonable $25,000 annually on credit, you would net $125 in cash after fees with the worst cards.
+The top ranked card on my list would earn you $411 every year - big difference, eh?

 |Apply||MBNA Rewards World Elite MasterCard|